unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 deactivate
 ```

 If you skipped the optional proxy exercise, those files will not exist and there is nothing to remove.
-Keep the package itself if you want a known comparison baseline.
-Keep the stock fallback with the derivative if you move on to a private runtime canary.
+Keep the package if you want a known comparison baseline, and keep the stock fallback beside the derivative if you move on to a private runtime canary.
+A rollback file stored somewhere else is not much of a rollback plan.

 ## What This Lab Does Not Prove